What Is Backlink?

 A link from one website to another.
 Backlinks are a key ranking factor because search engines view them as votes of confidence in your content.

 Backlinks remain one of Google's strongest ranking signals.
-A page with many high-quality backlinks from authoritative websites is far more likely to rank at the top of search results than an equivalent page with none — even if the content quality is similar.
+A page with many high-quality backlinks from authoritative websites is far more likely to rank at the top of search results than an equivalent page with none.
+That's true even if the content quality is similar.

 A digital marketing agency featured in a Forbes article earns a high-authority backlink.
 That single link can meaningfully increase the domain authority of their entire site, helping all their pages rank higher in search results.